How to Launch a Company Text Message Alert System

 While bereavement is a time for solitude and quiet, companies may have policies where family emergencies are announced to account for the need to show respect or to let staff members enjoy personal space as the hard times move by.

-Is a Text Messaging System Something Your Company May Need?
+Is a Text Alert Messaging System Something Your Company May Need?

 Think of a text messaging system as a super highway of communication.
 The moment any type of important information breaks, you or your system administrator will be able to release a text message that will reach every person signed up to receive it in seconds.